edHelper.com

 7 It might be a good idea to put a rubber mat down on the bottom of the tub.
 Soapy tubs can be slippery.
 You can be seriously hurt if you slip and fall in the tub.
 It is also a good idea to put down a bath mat outside the tub.
 Make sure it has a rubber backing.
 Wet floors are also easy to slip on.

 8 Stand outside the tub.
 Turn the hot water on first.
 Let it run from the spigot.
 You might have to wait for it to heat up.
 Test it by quickly putting your finger in it.
 When the water is hot, begin mixing in some cold water.
-Keep testing it in the same way.
-When it is comfortably warm, flip the switch to turn on the shower.
+Keep testing it in the same way until it is comfortably warm.

 Paragraphs 9 to 16: